epaitoo/member-mq/README.md

 ## Features
 - User Authentication & Authorisation
 - Prisma ORM with Postgres
+- Cron Jobs
-- Message Queues to handle intensive task such as Sending SNS to users
+- Message Queues to handle intensive task such as Sending SMS to users
 - SMS integration
 - Redis and BullMQ to handle Queues
 - Docker